Quantum circuit synthesis for the preparation of arbitrary and highly sparse mixed quantum states: Preparation of arbitrary mixed states

 For a $d\times d$ Hermitian positive semi-definite matrix $M$, the incomplete Cholesky decomposition gives the factorization

-where $L'$ is a $d\times d$ lower triangular matrix subject to a certain predefined option, and $M'$ is ``close'' to $M$ in a predefined sense.
-Particularly, if the \emph{threshold dropping} option \cite{Matlab:ichol} is employed with a specified nonnegative drop tolerance $\epsilon$, any nondiagonal elements smaller in magnitude than $\epsilon$ are dropped from $L'$, and the resulting $M'$ is close to $M$ in the sense that
+where $L'$ is a $d\times d$ lower triangular matrix subject to a specified option for approximation, and $M'$ is ``close'' to $M$ in this specified sense.
+Particularly, if the \emph{threshold dropping} option \cite{Matlab:ichol} is employed with a specified nonnegative drop tolerance $\epsilon$, any off-diagonal elements smaller in magnitude than $\epsilon$ are dropped from $L'$, and the resulting $M'$ is close to $M$ in the sense that

 where $\|\cdot\|_F$ is the Frobenius norm.
 As the drop tolerance $\epsilon$ increases, the accuracy of the approximation decreases, but the sparsity of $L'$ increases.

 The incomplete Cholesky decomposition, prescribed with a considerably large drop tolerance, is extremely cheap in computational cost and yields a highly sparse factor matrix $L'$.
 When dealing with a density matrix $M=\rho$, a highly sparse $2^n\times \ell$ matrix $A'$ can be obtained from $L'$ in the same manner that $A$ is obtained from $L$.
 Consequently, we obtain a good approximation $\rho'$ to $\rho$ as